openaicellular/flexric/README.md

 ![alt text](fig/6.png).

-The simulator has been updated and enhanced to support E2AP v1.01, KPM v3 and RC v1.01.
-This setup is tested with the xApp `/build/examples/xApp/c/kpm_rc/xapp_kpm_rc` with 1 eNB and 4 gNBs in NSA scenario.
+The simulator has been updated and enhanced to support E2AP v1.01, KPM v3 and pre-RC v1.01.
+This setup is tested with the xApp `/build/examples/xApp/c/kpm_rc/xapp_kpm_rc`with different scenarios.
+Follow the instruction to install ns-O-RAN-flexric https://github.com/Orange-OpenSource/ns-O-RAN-flexric/.
 The enhancement summary for each repo is presented in the diagram below:

 ![alt text](fig/7.png)